The plant-based food industry is evolving

 Key insights

-• Companies are testing out new bases.
-Similar to the plant-based milk category, plant-based ice cream and frozen novelty have seen diversification of ingredient bases—like oat—in recent years.
+• Companies tested new bases.
+Similar to the plant-based milk category, plant-based ice cream and frozen novelty saw diversification of ingredient bases—like oat—in recent years.

-• Plant-based ice cream and frozen novelties were purchased by one in 10 U.S. households in 2022.
-This category holds the third highest rate of household penetration (12%) among tracked plant-based categories behind milk and meat.
+• Plant-based ice cream and frozen novelties were purchased by one in 10 U.S. households in 2023.
+This category holds the fourth highest rate of household penetration (10 percent) among tracked plant-based categories, behind milk, meat and seafood, and creamer.

-• Younger consumers are more likely to be plant-based ice cream buyers.
-Millennials are more likely to buy and spend more than other generations in the category.
-Notably, the plant-based ice cream category has democratized somewhat in the last year, as a higher proportion of lower-income households have increased their engagement in the category.
+• Younger consumers were more likely to be plant-based ice cream buyers.
+Millennials were more likely to buy and spend more on plant-based ice cream than other generations.
+Gen Z consumers were also more likely to buy in the category.

 Yogurt